-You have a SIN Card, and your resume in hand (or maybe twenty).
+You have your confirmation of SIN letter, and your resume in hand (or maybe twenty).
 You are ready to enter into the Canadian job market, confident about the skills you have acquired, and willing to learn more.
 The question is, how exactly do you enter into the job market?
 Where do you go to find a job?

 If you are in school and looking for a job, your guidance counselor will have resources for you.
 If you are about to graduate, or are not currently in school, you have several options.
 You can visit a Youth Employment Centre, access Job Connect, or contact your local YMCA.

 What Government Resources Can Help Me Get a Job?

 Youth.gc.ca is a central source of information (hosted by the Government of Canada) about programs and services available to you as you search for jobs.
 For more information, visit their website or phone their information line at: 1-800-926-9105.